ByzantineFailure/TweetSqlAtMe/README.md

 It uses PostgreSQL because I already had an instance running locally and I'm familiar with administering it.
 It uses [psycopg2](https://pypi.python.org/pypi/psycopg2) because I'd used it before [here](https://github.com/ByzantineFailure/PretendYourXyzzyDbTools).

 ##To Do List
-Multithread the SQL Execution

-Multithread the Twitter responses and have them use more than one account (account for the 1000/day rate limit).
+Have twitter responses use more than one account (account for the 1000/day rate limit.
+Round-robin queue?).

 Find somewhere stupid enough to host this thing and alter it for deployment there.